VicPeralta/Capstone-JavaScript/documents/api.md

 `https://itunes.apple.com/search?term=javascript&media=ebook&entity=ebook&country=US`
 This will return a JSON object with two fields:
 1.- `resultCount: 50` An integer indicating the number query's result.
 Default 50 results, this quantity works fine for our project.
-2.- `results` An array of objects with the books information, fot this project useful fields are:
+2.- `results` An array of objects with the books information, for this project useful fields are:
 `artworkUrl100` url to the book's image
 `trackId` UniqueID
 `trackName` Name